 Health is more than a function of nutrition and exercise.
-The mind plays a part as well – in how and what we think, feel, emote and believe – which plays a significant role how we survive and thrive in a modern world.
+The mind plays a part as well – in how and what we think, feel, emote and believe – which plays a significant role in how we survive and thrive in a modern world.

-Which raises a few questions.
+This raises a few questions.
 How do we feed the mind and how does it feed us?
 What are some ways in which we can consciously act to the betterment one’s self and those whom we love?

 And can any of this affect hair health?

 This section explores the breadth and depth of wellbeing.
-We consider yoga, meditation, stress, spirituality and even love.
+We consider yoga, meditation, stress, spirituality, and even love.
 Some topics simply fall outside the parameters of fitness and nutrition, but all are about becoming the best you can be through the choices you make and the life you live.

-Each are about an improved physical and emotional state, that overall sense of wellbeing that defines how truly healthy we feel and look – with hair, with less hair or with no hair at all – as we work our way through the ever-changing phases of life.
+Each is about an improved physical and emotional state, that overall sense of wellbeing that defines how truly healthy we feel and look – with hair, with less hair or with no hair at all – as we work our way through the ever-changing phases of life.